Jvil26/CalcTip/README.md

 Describe any challenges encountered while building the app.

-One challenge I encountered was with implementing the UIPicker so users could select the background color for the app.
-There were multiple steps in setting up the components, number of rows, the title in each row, and lastly, the code that runs when a user selects a specific color in the UIPicker.

 The biggest challenge for me was creating the settings page and passing the data between view controllers.
 It took a lot of trial and error before I was finally able to get the data on the view controller from the settings view controller.

+Another challenge I encountered was with implementing the UIPicker so users could select the background color for the app.
+There were multiple steps in setting up the components, number of rows, the title in each row, and lastly, the code that runs when a user selects a specific color in the UIPicker.

 ## License